zorand/smtp-gmail-go-mailer/README.md

 - A **Gmail account with 2-Step Verification enabled** and a 16-character **app password** (Google Account → Security → 2-Step Verification → App passwords,
   or go straight to <https://myaccount.google.com/apppasswords>).
+- Create a new app password, give it a name you want for this app, and then download it and keep it secret!

 ## Build